JanoschKorell/Various-plots/README.md

 # Various-plots

-This repositorie is to show my understanding of how data is represented.
+This repository is to show my understanding of how data is represented.

 The plots have been chosen according to the structure of the data.
 For the programming of the plots STATA was used.